 After discussing the first three methods of progression in Part 1, this is a short post about the fourth and fifth methods.

 Let's continue from where we left off.
-Here are my final two methods of progression.
-They are not discussed in Ditillo's work, but I believe that they are of near equal importance.
+Here are my final two factors of progression.
+They are not discussed in Ditillo's work, but I believe that they are of equal importance.

-Tempo is the fourth method of progression.
+Tempo is the fourth factor of progression.
 Tempo is the speed (in seconds) at which a repetition is performed.

-Rest is the final method of progression.
+Rest is the final factor of progression.
 Rest is the amount of time between sets; or the amount of time between individual repetitions; or even the amount of time between groups of repetitions.

 So, to summarize: